 Despite continued austerity, West Midlands Police has kept crime down, responded to operational challenges such as the NATO summit, Conservative Party conferences and EDL rallies, and is adapting to new priorities such as cybercrime and "hidden crimes", by which I mean Domestic Abuse, Child Abuse, Vulnerable Adult Abuse, Child Sexual Exploitation, Female Genital Mutilation, Forced Marriage, Honour Based Violence, Modern Slavery, Human Trafficking, Hate Crimes and Gender Selective Abortion.
-We have also been assessed by HM Inspectorate of Constabulary as having made an excellent response to the funding challenge, which will continue.
+We have also been assessed by HM Inspectorate of Constabulary as having made an excellent response to the funding challenge, and we will continue to ensure our response meets this high standard.